-Microsoft Says Russian Operation Targeted U.S. Political Groups As Midterms Loom
+Microsoft Says Russian Operation Targeted U.S. Conservative Groups As Midterms Loom

 "This apparent spear-phishing attempt against the International Republican Institute and other organizations is consistent with the campaign of meddling that the Kremlin has waged against organizations that support democracy and human rights," the group's president, Daniel Twining, tells The Washington Post.
 "It is clearly designed to sow confusion, conflict and fear among those who criticize Mr. Putin's authoritarian regime."

-Nevertheless, memories are fresh from Russian interference in the previous round of national elections, which the the U.S. intelligence community has concluded were aimed at boosting Donald Trump's bid for the presidency.
-Just last month the Justice Department charged 12 Russian intelligence officers, members of the GRU, with leveling a massive cyberattack against Democratic Party targets during the 2016 campaign, including that hack of the DNC's network.
+The U.S. intelligence community has concluded that Russian interference in the 2016 election was aimed at boosting Donald Trump's bid for the presidency.
+Just last month the Justice Department charged 12 Russian intelligence officers, members of the GRU, with leveling a massive cyberattack against Democratic Party targets during the 2016 campaign, including the hack of the DNC's network.

-President Trump, for his part, has offered shifting accounts of how he views these Russian hacking attempts, at times downplaying these attacks and the prospect of their recurrence, while at others pledging to "counteract it very strongly."
+President Trump, for his part, has offered shifting accounts of how he views the Russian activity, at times downplaying these cyberattacks and the prospect of their recurrence, while at others pledging to "counteract it very strongly."
 Occasionally those shifts have come within a matter of hours.

 Lawmakers and members of Trump's own administration, however, have offered more concrete assessments.